-Occupational Exposure Limit (OEL) refers to the maximum airborne concentration of a chemical to which most workers could be exposed, without consequent adverse health effect or impact.
-Exposure limits are typically expressed as milligrams contaminant per cubic meter of air (mg/m3).
-Additionally, the skin notation is also used to indicate the possibility of skin absorption and the contribution of skin absorption in the overall exposure.
-OELs are a measure for minimizing the worker exposure to hazardous substances in the workplace.
-The OEL calculation is set by considering, all available information on the hazards of a substance, particularly with respect to its acute or chronic toxicity, carcinogenicity, mutagenicity and toxicity to reproduction.
+Occupational Exposure Limit (OEL) refers to the maximum airborne concentration of a chemical to which most workers could be exposed, without consequent adverse health effects or impacts.
+Exposure limits are typically expressed as milligrams of contaminant per cubic meter of air (mg/m3).
+Additionally, skin notation is also used to indicate the possibility of skin absorption and the contribution of skin absorption in the overall exposure.
+OELs are a measure for minimizing worker exposure to hazardous substances in the workplace.
+The OEL calculation is set by considering, all available information on the hazards of a substance, particularly with respect to its acute or chronic toxicity, carcinogenicity, mutagenicity, and toxicity to reproduction.

 - Comprehensive PDE report encompassing the following details:

 - Review of acute toxicity (LD50 calculations), skin/eye irritation and sensitization potential